thebeebs/Content/i-would-like-to-mask-a-html5-video-element-and-convert-it-into-a-triangle-i-want-a-solution-that-will-work-in-ie9-firefox-and-chrome-is-it-possible.md

 ---
 title: I would like to mask a HTML5 video element and convert it into a triangle.
   I want a solution that will work in IE9, Firefox and Chrome.
 Is it possible?
 authors:
 - thebeebs
-intro: 'I got asked this question during a workshop last m...'
+intro: I got asked this question during a workshop last m...
 types:
 - shorts
 categories:
 - web
 - html5at5
 published: 2011/12/08 12:00:00
-updated: 2011/12/08 13:00:00
+updated: 2011/12/08 12:00:00
 status: archived
 ---

 I got asked this question during a workshop last month and so thought I'd answer it here during the time I put aside at 5 everyday to answer HTML5 questions.
  [<span>Demo</span> View Demo](http://jsfiddle.net/thebeebs/NKtGM/1/)